vlukic973/RET_signals/README.md

 ## 27-receiver data

 <img width="900" alt="Twenty_seven_rec_setup_with_start_pos" src="https://user-images.githubusercontent.com/42998963/194078202-2aa2254c-a6c9-4b0d-836b-3d9e30a43136.png">

-The csv file 'remove_intensity_outliers_no_pos_non_zero_freqs.csv' contains the signal properties across all 27 receivers.
-There were 10,000 runs done in this simulation, with 100 events to a run.
-The direction of the cascade was varied isotropically, the energy ranged between 1e14 and 1e20 eV, and the position varied within a cube of 3km  per side (from -1.5km to 1.5km).

 With the data provided it is possible to do reconstruction only.
 The command to do so is given below